DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 {% highlight javascript %}
-/* Run this code in your Node.js REPL terminal. */ var globalVar = 'global variable';
+/* Run this code in your Node.js REPL terminal. */ var globalVar = 'global variable'

-console.log(globalVar);        // Output: 'global variable'.
+console.log(globalVar)        // Output: 'global variable'.
-console.log(global.globalVar); // Output: 'global variable'.
+console.log(global.globalVar) // Output: 'global variable'.
 {% endhighlight %}

 Where it gets tricky is when you declare a global variable inside a *.js* file.